2005:

 1961:

-Actress Jane Leeves - the voice of the Ladybug in Disney's 1996 James and the Giant Peach and the voice of Athena in Disney's 1998 TV series Hercules - is born in London, England.
-(TV fans may recognize her as Daphne Moon on the comedy series Frasier.)
+Actress Jane Leeves, the voice of the Ladybug in Disney's 1996 James and the Giant Peach and the voice of Athena in Disney's 1998 TV series Hercules, is born in Ilford, Essex, England.
+She also voiced various characters in both animated series Phineas and Ferb and Mickey and the Roadster Racers.
+(Originally a regular on The Benny Hill Show, TV fans will recognize her as Daphne Moon from the sitcom Frasier.)

 1964: